Information for term Summer Tropical Ecology + Conservation

-Taught in English, with an academic focus on biology, and includes classwork, field study, lab work, and observation.
+Intense and rigorous, with amazing experiences along the way.
+Courses (except Spanish) are taught in English with an academic focus on ecology and include classwork, field study, lab work, and observation.

 Note: This course listing is for informational purposes only and does not constitute a contract between CIEE and any applicant, student, institution, or other party.
 The courses, as described, may be subject to change as a result of ongoing curricular revisions, assignment of lecturers and teaching staff, and program development.
 Courses may be canceled due to insufficient enrollment.

 Scholarships & Grants

 CIEE offers more than $8 million in scholarships and grants annually to help students like you make your study abroad dream a reality.

 Students who apply to this program are eligible for the following scholarships and grants: